-Examples of adaptations that are not permitted because they do not allow for an independent determination of student performance in a large-scale assessment context:
+The following examples of adaptations are not permitted because they do not allow for an independent determination of student performance in a large-scale assessment context:

-- explaining items to students, defining terms, guiding students, and editing or rewriting student work; - using a calculator because it would compromise the assessment of a student's conceptual understanding of certain curriculum outcomes; - worked examples, cognitive credit cards, cue cards and operations tables may also compromise the assessment of conceptual understanding of related outcomes; - Read&Write for Google cannot be used for the reading portion of assessments due to technological limitations.
+- explaining items to students, defining terms, guiding students, and editing or rewriting student work; - using a calculator; - providing worked examples, cognitive credit cards, cue cards, and operations tables; - Read&Write for Google cannot be used for the reading portion of assessments due to technological limitations.
 Students with read-aloud adaptations may access either a human reader or the Nova Scotia Assessment - Read-aloud (NSA-RA) platform.